cloud-gov/cg-site/content/updates/2017-08-02-release-notes.md

 Curious what’s new that you might find helpful as a cloud.gov user?
 Here are highlights from our platform updates over the past two weeks.
 <!--more-->

-Curious what’s new that you might find helpful as a cloud.gov user?
-Here are highlights from our platform updates over the past two weeks.

 ### Added
 You can [add people to spaces]({{< relref "docs/apps/managing-teammates.md#give-roles-to-a-teammate" >}}) from the [dashboard](https://dashboard.fr.cloud.gov/#/) if you’re an Org Manager.
 For example, this makes it easier for program managers to add developers to projects without using the command line tool.